waseem-medhat/blog/content/posts/focus.md

 software like changing my OS from Windows to Linux or using Vim or Emacs instead of RStudio and VSCode.

-That kind of hopping around tends to exciting in the first stages of playing with a new piece of software.
+That kind of hopping around tends to be exciting in the first stages of playing with a new piece of software.
 My curiosity is being sated that way after all.
 However, it tends to cause some fatigue - and possibly burnout - after some time, especially when I start learning too many new things in a short time or